 If the maker or publisher of the defamatory statement fails to comply with these demands, urgent action can be taken to obtain a Court Order forcing them to take down or retract the defamatory statement.

-Many defamation claims are settled without recourse to the Court, and our solicitors will always seek to achieve your desired result in the quickest, most cost-effective way.
+Many defamation claims are settled without the need for a Court claim, and our solicitors will always seek to achieve your desired result in the quickest, most cost-effective way.
 This may be through negotiation with the other side or alternative dispute resolution methods such as mediation.
-If a case proves incapable of resolution through these methods, our solicitors can pursue Court action seeking damages, costs and an injunction preventing any further publication of the defamatory statement.
+If the other side is unwilling to negotiate we can pursue Court action seeking damages, costs and an injunction preventing any further publication of the same or similar defamatory statement.

 What can I expect to receive in damages?

-Save in exceptional circumstances, damages for defamation are compensatory rather than punitive.
+Damages for defamation are usually compensatory rather than punitive.
 They are intended to compensate your business for any loss it has suffered, as opposed to punishing the maker of the statement.

 The law awards different types of damages to compensate for different losses.
 ‘Special damages’ compensate for losses which stem directly from the defamatory statement and are readily quantifiable.
 These losses may include the income you missed out on from customers who had agreed to use your services but pulled out following publication of the defamatory statement, and any expenses you incurred to limit the reputational damage, such as employing a specialist PR company to address the negative publicity.